 Movement to the Parade Ground

 Civilian vehicles are not permitted to enter Blamey Barracks; all movement within the barracks, including to the parade ground, is by bus.
 The designated pick up and drop off area is located adjacent to the visitor’s car park and is clearly sign posted.
-It is requested that visitors who are currently serving in the ADF also park in the designated car park and utilise the buses provided.
+It is requested that visitors who are serve in the ADF also park in the designated car park and use the buses provided.
 Buses begin transporting visitors from the car park one hour prior to the start of the parade.
 For the ARC March Out Parade visitors are given a tour of the barracks prior to arriving at the parade ground.
 Due to time constraints there are no tours prior to the RRTC March Out Parade.
 Prams and wheelchairs can be taken on the buses to the parade ground.
 During the tour photos are permitted; however for safety and security reasons, visitors are not to exit the bus unless directed to do so by the tour guide or bus driver.
 Visitors who arrive later than the designated departure time will not be given the full tour of the barracks.

 March Out Parade